praveenjune17/rare_air/README.md

 # rare_air
-seq2seq  train and infer skeleton for Text summarisation and machine translation
+Transformer model for Text summarisation and machine translation created using TF2.

 # Features
   a) Pointer generator can be enabled
   b) BERT SCORE Evaluation metric
   c) Visualisation script to create summary statistics of the datasets
   d) Input can be fed as tfds or in csvs